How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate by how many hours the working time was reduced.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the reduction percentage as X (20) and the original number of hours as Y (40).
+Enter 20 [X] and 40 [Y].
 The calculator will calculate 20% of 40 hours.

 Step 2: Subtract the number of hours calculated in Step 1 from the original number of hours.